prabu-p/gitflow-maven-plugin/README.md

             <tagHotfixMessage>Tag hotfix</tagHotfixMessage>
             <tagReleaseMessage>Tag release</tagReleaseMessage>
+            <tagSupportMessage>Support release</tagSupportMessage>

             <!-- Migration Note: This was called <updateDevToAvoidConflitsMessage> in version 1.11.0, but has been deprecated in favour of the correctly spelt one below. -->
             <updateDevToAvoidConflictsMessage>Update develop to production version to avoid merge conflicts</updateDevToAvoidConflictsMessage>
             <updateDevBackPreMergeStateMessage>Update develop version back to pre-merge state</updateDevBackPreMergeStateMessage>

             <updateReleaseToAvoidConflictsMessage>Update release to hotfix version to avoid merge conflicts</updateReleaseToAvoidConflictsMessage>
             <updateReleaseBackPreMergeStateMessage>Update release version back to pre-merge state</updateReleaseBackPreMergeStateMessage>
         </commitMessages>
     </configuration>

 Maven properties can be used in commit messages.
 For example `<featureStartMessage>updating ${project.artifactId} project for feature branch</featureStartMessage>` will produce message where
 `${project.artifactId}` will be substituted for projects `<artifactId>`.

 Note that although `${project.version}` can be used, any changes to version introduced by this goal won't be reflected in a commit message for this goal (see Custom properties).